Mayano Top Gun

-Mayano Top Gun（マヤノトップガン, March 24, 1992 - November 3, 2019） was a Japanese Thoroughbred racehorse.
+Mayano Top Gun (マヤノトップガン, March 24, 1992 – November 3, 2019) was a Japanese Thoroughbred racehorse.
 His wins included the Kikuka Sho, Arima Kinen, Takarazuka Kinen, Hanshin Daishoten and Tenno Sho.
-In 1995, he was awarded the JRA Award Horse of the Year and Best Three-year-old Colt.
+In the 1995 JRA Awards, he was declared the Japanese Horse of the Year and the Best Three-year-old Colt.

 Background

 Mayano Top Gun was a chestnut horse with a white blaze and a long white stocking on his left foreleg bred in Japan by Etsuo Kawakami.
 He was sired by the American stallion Brian's Time, who finished second in the Preakness Stakes in 1988 before becoming a highly successful breeding stallion in Japan.
 His dam Alp Me Please was sired by Blushing Groom and was a half-sister of the Grand Prix de Paris winner Swink: as a descendant of the broodmare Sonrisa, she was also a distant relative of the Belmont Stakes winner Ruler on Ice.

 Racing career

 1995: three-year-old season

 Mayano Top Gun began his career racing on dirt and won three of his nine races in the early part of 1995.
-He was then switched to turf being placed twice at Grade II level in September and October.
-He emerged as top class performer in the late autumn, winning the Kikuka Sho over 3000 metres at Kyoto on 5 November.
+He was then switched to turf, being placed twice at Grade II level in September and October.
+He emerged as a top class performer in the late autumn, winning the Kikuka Sho over 3000 metres at Kyoto on 5 November.
 In December he contested one of Japan's most prestigious weight-for-age races, the Arima Kinen over 2500 metres at Nakayama and won from Taiki Blizzard and Sakura Chitose O.